 "Truth Hurts," by Lizzo

-If you're celebrating spending the rest of your life with your new groom, complaining about his entire gender may seem out of place: "Why men great 'til they gotta be great. ..I put the sing in single.
+This is a great single empowerment anthem, but if you're celebrating spending the rest of your life with your new groom, complaining about his entire gender may seem out of place: "Why men great 'til they gotta be great. ...
+I put the sing in single.
 Ain't worried 'bout a ring on my finger."
-It's a great single empowerment anthem, but not one you'd need at a wedding.

 "Mamma Mia," by ABBA